mavryk-network/mavryk-protocol/docs/alpha/smart_rollups.rst

 There is no timeout for starting a refutation game after having published a concurrent commitment.
-However, assuming the existence of an honest participant *H*, then *H* will start the refutation game with all concurrent stakers to avoid the rollup getting stuck.
+However, assuming the existence of an honest participant, she will start the refutation game with all concurrent stakers to avoid the rollup being stuck.

 Workflows
 ---------